Naevyys/Little-quotes-story/index.md

 # Conclusion

-**From what we've just seen, it doesn't look like variations in factual reporting and quoting style are really linked, or at least not in a linear way.
-However, we did confirm that very politicised websites have lower factual reporting than neutral or moderatly politicised one.**
+**rom what we've just seen, it doesn't look like variations in factual reporting and quoting style are really linked, or at least not in a linear way.
+However, we did confirm that very politicised websites have lower factual reporting than neutral or moderately politicised one.**

 {% include banner.html
-  title="Principal component analysis"
+  title="Sources"
   image_url="assets/images/merged_word_clouds.jpg"
-  description="It's time to let our data shine by itself!"
+  description="Our data and image sources"
 %}

-[PCA here]

-{% include banner.html
-  title="Sources"
-  image_url="assets/images/boxing-gloves.jpg"
-  description="Insert description here"
-%}

 The data used for our analysis originates from the dataset [Quotebank](https://drive.google.com/drive/u/0/folders/1R-GVIdxU3jkQb5zU0uG9044Vynh9nYR1) for the years 2015 to 2020.
 Information on the speakers was extracted from [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page).
-Scores for factual reporting and political leaning of news outlets were taken from [Media Bias Check](https://mediabiasfactcheck.com/).
+Scores for factual reporting and political leaning of news outlets were taken from [Media Bias/Fact Check](https://mediabiasfactcheck.com/).
 The banner word clouds were generated with our speaker data using [this website](https://classic.wordclouds.com/).